 Remove the loaf from the pan and allow it to cool completely before slicing.

 This blueberry orange bread with walnuts can be frozen for later use.
-One option is to freeze the entire loaf after you wrap it in parchment paper and place it in a freezer bag.
+One option is to freeze the entire loaf after wrapping it in parchment paper and placing it in a freezer bag.

 The second option is to slice the bread and wrap each piece individually.

-Most breads are good for up to 3 months in the freezer.
+Most loaves of bread are good for up to 3 months in the freezer.